maggielvlara15/LendingClub/README.md

 ![visualization2](Visualization/visualization2.jpg)

 # FutureWork
+1. Create a batabase and write the data to the database
-1. There are definitely more analysis we can do
+2. There are definitely more analysis we can do
-2. Add more data validations during the data processing
+3. Add more data validations during the data processing
-3. Add unit tests during the data processing
+4. Add unit tests during the data processing
-3. Add a airflow to automate the whole process
+5. Add a airflow to automate the whole process
-4. Add monitors along the whole pipeline
+6. Add monitors along the whole pipeline